miguel-kjh/Sylvia/data/nlu.md

 - Can you help me to choose a quote?
 - I need a quote
 - i need a quote
-- I need a new quick quote
-- i need a new quick quote
+- i need a quote,please

 ## intent:bot_challenge
 - are you a bot?